We’ve seen several definitions of Poisson processes.

 Review of Maximum likelihood inferenece

-We have observations \(\mathbf{x} = (x_1, \ldots, x_n)\) and an intensity function \(\lambda(t;\beta)\) which is described by some parameters \(\theta\), e.g.:
+We have observations \(\mathbf{x} = (x_1, \ldots, x_n)\) and an intensity function \(\lambda(t;\theta)\) which is described by some parameters \(\theta\), e.g.:

 We want to pick the parameters \(\theta = \hat \theta\) which make the observed point pattern most likely.